apache/cloudstack-documentation/source/adminguide/ui.rst

 Known Limitations
 ~~~~~~~~~~~~~~~~~

-The following features are no longer supported or available:
+The following features are no longer supported or available in the UI but are still supported at the API level:

-- Deployment of a basic zone is not supported.
-However, existing basic zones will continue to be supported as well as all the actions and views of various resources within the existing basic zone.
 - Support for S3 based secondary storage.
 - NFS secondary staging storage list/resource view and add/update actions.
 - SSL certificate for Guest network LB rule.